rarruda/plendit/README.md

 To access the admin interface go to http://localhost:3000/admin/

-To create an admin account first start the rails console, then run the create command as follows:
+You will need to be logged in and to have the :site_admin role set in your user.
+To do so:
 ```
 $ rails console
 (...)
-2.1.5 :001 > AdminUser.create!(:email => 'admin@example.com', \
+2.1.5 :001 > User.find( :user_id ).add_role( :site_admin )
-  :password => 'password', :password_confirmation => 'password')
 (...)
 ```

-This is also how the default admin user is created by default.
+Where :user_id is the user_id of the user you'd like to be a site_admin.

 * Image regeneration and format changes